Why Résumés Lie — And Why You Should Look Beyond Them

 It lists schools, roles, and achievements.
 Clean, structured, easy to scan.
 But it removes the most important part: the conditions behind the performance and the story.

-Here is my case
+Here is my case:

 In reality, it changed everything.

 When you don’t fully understand what’s happening around you, you stop relying on instructions.
 You observe.
 You test.
 You adapt.
 You learn faster because you have no choice.
-That builds a different way of thinking, like you focuses on patterns, outcomes, and execution instead of perfect information.
+That builds a different way of thinking, like you focus on patterns, outcomes, and execution instead of perfect information.

 That doesn’t show up on a résumé.

-Neither does pressure and failure and shame-humiliation.
+Neither does pressure, failure, and shame-humiliation.

 Every interaction matters more when communication is not perfect.
 Mistakes are more costly.
 There is no comfort zone to fall back on.
-Over time, pressure and shame stops being something you avoid.
+Over time, pressure and shame stop being something you avoid.
 It becomes the environment you operate in.

 Again, invisible on paper.